voltrue2/gracenode-server/README.md

 }
 ```

-However, by creating a request handing method in `/yourController/yourMethod/sub/foo.js`, server will be executing `/yourController/yourMethod/sub/foo.js` instead of `/yourController/yourMethod.js`.
+However, by creating a request handling method in `/yourController/yourMethod/sub/foo.js`, server will be executing `/yourController/yourMethod/sub/foo.js` instead of `/yourController/yourMethod.js`.

+**NOTE:**Both request hooks and response hooks can also be applied to specific subdirectory methods.

 ##Request Method Restrictions